 Across healthcare, wearables (including portable EKG devices and sensors for monitoring temperature) are increasingly important for collecting patient data.
 With the uptick in patient data in hospitals, experiencing even the smallest delay in processing can be a matter of life or death.

 While the bulk of data processing for connected devices across industries now happens in the cloud, sending data back and forth across a central server can take seconds too long — and also requires a ton of expensive infrastructure.
-By the year 2025, an estimated 463 exabytes worth of data will be created per day globally — equivalent to over 200 million DVDs per day.
+By the year 2024, an estimated 149 zettabytes — the equivalent of more than 149T gigabytes —will be created globally every single day.

 With so many more devices connected to the internet and generating data, cloud computing might not be able to handle it all — or lower latency enough to be useful in critical decision-making moments.